Product OS··12 min read

 What the Revenue Picture Actually Looks Like

+How large is the aftermarket revenue gap for a typical manufacturer?
 Consider a mid-range home appliance with a ten-year useful life.
-In that decade, there is a reasonable probability of one or two service events — a heating element, a pump, a control board.
-The OEM designed the product, stocks the genuine parts, and trains technicians to service it correctly.
-Yet industry data consistently shows that the majority of out-of-warranty repairs are completed by independent technicians using non-genuine or sourced-equivalent parts.
+Over that period, there is a reasonable probability of one or two service events — a heating element, a pump, a control board.
+The OEM designed the product, stocks genuine components to specification, and trains technicians to service it correctly.
+Yet industry data consistently shows the majority of out-of-warranty repairs are completed by independent technicians using non-genuine parts.
+The arithmetic is stark: a manufacturer shipping 500,000 units per year, with an average aftermarket service value of GBP 150 per product, faces GBP 75 million in potential service revenue per product line.
+At a 25 percent OEM capture rate, GBP 56 million flows elsewhere — annually, on that single line.
+Across a full portfolio, the aggregate loss runs to hundreds of millions.
+Manufacturers who treat after-sales service as a cost centre rather than a revenue line are, in effect, choosing to leave it that way.

 OEM vs. Third-Party Repair: The Real Comparison